davepinch/pinchy.cc/collections/_fragments/you-imagine-existence-to-be-a-mechanical-thing.md

 ---
-title: "You imagine existence to be a mechanical thing"
+title: "you imagine existence to be a mechanical thing"
 related:
   - _fragments/the-fact-of-your-existence-emanates-from-you.md
 tags: